By STEVE McCLAIN

 Austin and John-Michael Wright each had 12 points and six rebounds for High Point (6-8).

 Kentucky went 18 for 31 from 3-point range.
 Grady was 7 for 10, and Washington went 3 for 5.
-The Wildcats were very efficient on offense, shooting 59% for the game and finishing with 23 assists on 39 field goals.
+The starters left the game with about 10 minutes left, giving the Wildcats some rest.

 High Point opens Big South Conference play at home against Winthrop on Wednesday.